feltcute/ModdingDocsMGD/Doc/Reference/EventOnly/GridmapFunctions.rst

 Then, optionally declare ``"Range"`` to declare a limited Tile range to their vision.
 By default, they see as far as possible.

-Lastly, declare the scene name it is meant to jump to if true.
+Lastly, declare the scene name it's meant to jump to if true.
 If false, silently continues the scene.

 .. code-block:: javascript